 CARDBOARD: Clean cardboard can be disposed of in your curbside recycling.
-Chipboard (cereal, shoe, cracker boxes, etc., cellophane removed) can be flattened and placed in a paper grocery bag next to recycling bin or bundled and tied.
-Corrugated cardboard—flatten, size to 2ft x 2ft or smaller, bundle and tie.
+Chipboard (cereal, shoe, cracker boxes, etc., cellophane removed) or corrugated cardboard should be flattened and sized to fit within the recycling bin.

 CARPET: May be disposed of curbside if cut into 4-foot lengths, rolled and tied.
-Affix a $2.00 sticker tag on each roll.
+Affix a $4.00 sticker tag on each 4-foot roll.